 - the requirements for changing sex details on official documents be simplified.

-Finding employment can be difficult for transsexuals who do not readily ‘pass’ as their preferred gender, and for transgender people who do not wish to pass as one sex or the other.
-Transgender people may also face discrimination within the workplace, particularly if they transition while remaining in the same job.
-Employment was the most common area of discrimination identified in the Human Rights Commission’s inquiry, and the Department of Labour has developed factsheets for employers and employees.
+Finding employment can be difficult for transgender people – including non-binary people, who do not conform to gender norms, and for those who do not identify as a particular gender.
+Transgender people may also face discrimination in the workplace, particularly if they transition while remaining in the same job.
+Employment was the most common area of discrimination identified in the Human Rights Commission’s 2008 and 2020 inquiries, and generated the most complaints to the Commission by members of the gender-diverse community.